What is Atmosphere?

 - Nitrogen accounts for 78% of total atmospheric volume.
 It is a relatively inert gas and is an essential constituent of all organic compounds.
 The primary function of nitrogen is to control combustion by diluting oxygen.
 It also indirectly helps in the oxidation of different kinds.

-- Carbon Dioxide which constitutes only about 0.038% of the dry air and is a product of combustion.
+- Carbon Dioxide constitutes only about 0.038% of the dry air and is a product of combustion.
 Through photosynthesis, green plants absorb carbon dioxide from the atmosphere and use it to manufacture food and keep other biophysical processes going.

 - Being an efficient absorber of heat, carbon dioxide is considered to be of great climatic significance.
 Carbon dioxide is considered to be a significant factor in the heat energy budget.

-- With increased burning of fossil fuels – oil, coal, and natural gas – the atmosphere's carbon dioxide percentage has been rising at an alarming rate.
+- With the increased burning of fossil fuels – oil, coal, and natural gas – the atmosphere's carbon dioxide percentage has been rising at an alarming rate.

 - More carbon dioxide in the atmosphere means more heat absorption.
 This could significantly raise the temperature at lower levels of the atmosphere, thus inducing drastic climatic changes.